yulrizka/yulrizka.github.com/content/en/why-for-range-behave-differently-depending-on-the-size-of-the-element.md

 <br/>

 At a later SSA pass (`elim unread autos`) the compiler can detect that there are unused temporary variable for the first version (9 int64 struct).
-Thus the `Move` instruction can be removed .
+Thus, the `Move` instruction can be removed.
 This is not the case with for the `DUFFCOPY' version.
-That's why the generated machine code is less optimized than the former.
+That's why the generated machine code is less optimized than the previous.

 Note:
 A [Duff Device](https://en.wikipedia.org/wiki/Duff%27s_device) is a loop optimization by splitting the task